petr-permyakov/django-helm-chart/README.md

 This chart supports a web plus optional celery and beat deployments.
 Be prepared to extend it as necessary.

-Django settings will be managed by environment variables. `os.getenv` is fine. `django-environ` is nice as well.
+Django settings will be managed by environment variables. `django-environ` works well for this and can parse the DATABASE_URL connection string.
 This chart expects SECRET_KEY and DATABASE_URL variables.

 Kubernetes works best when it is able to determine application health.
 You Django app should have a `/_health/` view such as